po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

   };
   ```

-* Before moving on to the next activity, be sure to delete the "todoList" database from the list of IndexedDB in your browser!
+* In your browser's DevTools, be sure to have deleted the "todoList" database from the list of IndexedDB in the Application tab before starting this activity!

 * Ask the class the following question(s):